2006 ball-tampering controversy: Racial discrimination allegations

 In February 2007 Hair announced he was suing the ICC and the Pakistan Cricket Board on grounds of racial discrimination.
 Hair alleged that he was made a scapegoat when he was barred from officiating Test matches after the forfeited Oval Test, as no action was taken against his fellow umpire Billy Doctrove.

 In a statement issued via his solicitor, Hair said:

 "I can confirm I have instructed my lawyers, Finers Stephens Innocent, 179 Portland Street, London, to issue an application to the London Central Employment Tribunal alleging racial discrimination from the International Cricket Council and the Pakistan Cricket Board.
 Therefore it is inappropriate for me to make further comment as this matter is yet to be determined by the tribunal."

 "I haven't spoken to anybody about this.
 I hope you understand that I haven't released any information about this.
 Somebody else obviously has.
 I've got no idea who but I value confidentially [sic], unfortunately I've discovered other people don't."

-In response to this move by Hair, PCB chairman Dr. Naseem Ashraf said "Mr Hair was removed from the ICC panel of umpires because of his bad umpiring and his poor judgement."
+In response to this move by Hair, PCB chairman Nasim Ashraf said "Mr Hair was removed from the ICC panel of umpires because of his bad umpiring and his poor judgement."